JudgmentLabs/judgeval/README.md

 ### 📡 Online Evaluations

-Apply performance monitoring to measure the quality of your systems in production, not just on traces.
+Attach performance monitoring on traces to measure the quality of your systems in production.

 Using the same `traces.py` file we created earlier, modify `main` function: